syncfusion-content/fileformat-docs/File-Formats/DocIO/Fields.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

 ## Cross Reference

 A cross-reference refers to an item that appears in another location in a document.
-You can create cross-reference to bookmarks in a document by using **AppendCrossReference** method of **WParagraph** class.
+You can create cross-reference to bookmarks in a document by using AppendCrossReferencemethod of WParagraphclass.

-I> Note: Essential DocIO supports to create and update cross-reference fields only for bookmarks in a document
+N>  Essential DocIO supports to create and update cross-reference fields only for bookmarks in a document

 The following code example illustrate how to append cross reference for bookmark in Word document.

+{% tabs %}

 {% highlight c# %}
-C#

 WordDocument document = new WordDocument();